RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/TimeMachineExample.md

 | archive.77.1.pdb   | intermediate state after DockingProtocol (stage 1)   |
 | archive.102.1.pdb  | intermediate state after PackRotamersMover (stage 2) |
 | 3U3B_0112_0001.pdb | final state after MinMover (stage 3)                 |

+####Fine Print
+You may be noticing that the tree has extra elements that were not output.
+The reason for this is not obvious to me.
+My guess is that the final "bad" element is not deleted until after the tree is printed.
+I do not think that this bug will result in an absent element that should be present.
+If you find this second kind of behavior, please tell me at jackmaguire1444@gmail.com.